tnrich/fuse-box-create-react-app/README.md

 ## Philosophy

 * **One Dependency:** There is just one build dependency.
-It uses Webpack, Babel, ESLint, and other amazing projects, but provides a cohesive curated experience on top of them.
+It uses FuseBox, Babel, ESLint, and other amazing projects, but provides a cohesive curated experience on top of them.

 * **Convention over Configuration:** You don't need to configure anything by default.
 Reasonably good configuration of both development and production builds is handled for you so you can focus on writing code.